nobooli/POLton/docs/src/milestones.md

 ## February 4

-Ponytail and No Cardigan Reveal
+Ponytail and no cardigan reveal

 ## March 27